Mlbb-database/Mlbb-database.github.io/docs/privacy-policy.md

 We do not sell, trade, or otherwise transfer your personal information to outside parties.
 However, we may share non-personal information with:
 - **Google AdMob:** For serving personalized and non-personalized ads.
 - **Crashlytics:** To analyze and resolve application crashes effectively.
+- **Shizuku Integration:** The App uses Shizuku to enable advanced functionalities that require system-level APIs.
+Shizuku does not collect or transmit personal data but facilitates direct access to certain Android APIs locally on your device.
 - **Other third-party service providers** assisting in app operations, under strict confidentiality agreements.

 ---